Petrykivka painting: History

-Early History
+Early history

 It is believed that Petrivka painting originated from mural decorations of village houses.
 Painted wall decorations were prevalent in many parts of Ukraine, and different regions had their own characteristic styles.
 It was traditional for the painting to be restored once or twice each year.
 In addition to murals, household items made of wood and other materials were also decorated, particularly chests (and especially wedding chests).
-Later, the tradition of “mal'ovky” (мальовки) arose, in which paintings made in advance by a master on paper could be used to decorate house walls without a painter needing to visit them in person.
+Later, the tradition of "mal'ovky" (мальовки) arose, in which paintings made in advance by a master on paper could be used to decorate house walls without a painter needing to visit them in person.
 There are also examples of 18th century religious icons from the Dnipro region that have floral ornamentation which could also be considered an ancestor of the modern Petrikivka style.

-The oldest Ukrainian wall paintings with floral ornaments date from the second half of the 19th and beginning of the 20th century in the Dnipropetrovsk, Sloboda, Podillia, and Uman’ regions, and they likely have a relationship or common origin with the Petrykivka style.
+The oldest Ukrainian wall paintings with floral ornaments date from the second half of the 19th and beginning of the 20th century in the Dnipropetrovsk, Sloboda, Podillia, and Uman regions, and they likely have a relationship or common origin with the Petrykivka style.

 Ornamental painting on walls and on paper were common in many villages of the Dnipropetrovsk area, but were most prevalent and highly developed in the village of Petrykivka, from which the style takes its name.
 Mural decoration of homes have existed in Petrykivka from at least 1860, and works on paper - from the late nineteenth century.
-From the time of the New Sich in the mid-1700s until the middle of the nineteenth century, these lands were primarily populated by settlers from the Poltava and Sloboda regions, and it is possible that these migrants brought this painting tradition to Petrykivka.
-No descriptions of wall decoration exist for the Poltava area in the nineteenth century, but there were reports of mural decoration in the Sloboda region, such as from 1860 in the Kupians’k area of Kharkiv province.
+From the time of the Nova Sich in the mid-1700s until the middle of the nineteenth century, these lands were primarily populated by settlers from the Poltava and Sloboda regions, and it is possible that these migrants brought this painting tradition to Petrykivka.
+No descriptions of wall decoration exist for the Poltava area in the nineteenth century, but there were reports of mural decoration in Sloboda region, such as from 1860 in the Kupiansk area of Kharkiv Oblast.
 Therefore, it has been proposed that the Petrykivka tradition originated from the Sloboda region.
 However, there also exist boxes with decorative floral painting from Poltava dating from the second half of the nineteenth century.
-Yet another alternative hypothesis is that this painting style came from Podillia via Uman’.
+Yet another alternative hypothesis is that this painting style came from Podillia via Uman.
 However, murals with floral ornaments appeared there only much later.